EmmaRamirez/Clickopolis/README.md

 A clicking-based civilization game.

 ## Notes
-This game is still a work in progress, and as such things are bound to wildly change.
+*This game is still a work in progress, and as such things are bound to wildly change.*

 ## How to Run
-First navigate to `game` then `npm install`
+First navigate to `game` then `npm install` and run `http-server` to run the game in your localhost (default port 8080).

-Clickopolis-delta is the current working version of the game (written in Typescript :]).

 ## Task List